jsonchin/CS170-1st-Place-Solution-to-Final-Project-NP-HARD-Algorithm/README.md

 - pure resale_value
 - resale_value / weight
 - resale_value / (cost + weight)

+There was no best heuristic for all testcases.
+Some worked betters for some than they did for others.

 One last algorithm I used to touch up my knapsacks was **LP Refine**.
 It takes in a knapsack, gets its classes, gets all items from those classes, then runs Integer Linear Programming on them.
 The important thing to note is that all items are compatible with each other so there's only two constraints (weight and cost) so this actually runs fairly quick (30 seconds or less on most testcases)